Jonathan Boyd: New Sheepherders (1981–1985)

-Boyd and Williams moved slightly more north as they began to work in the Memphis, TN based promotion Continental Wrestling Association owned and operated by Jerry Jarrett and Jerry Lawler.
-Making their debut in October 1982 the team quickly became involved in a heated feud with Jacques Rougeau and Terry Taylor, clashing week after week at the Mid-South Coliseum with the Sheepherders brawling their way to victory time and again.
+In October 1982, Boyd and Williams moved slightly more north as they began to work in the Memphis, Tennessee-based Continental Wrestling Association, owned and operated by Jerry Jarrett and Jerry Lawler.
+The team quickly became involved in a heated feud with Jacques Rougeau and Terry Taylor, clashing week after week at the Mid-South Coliseum with the Sheepherders brawling their way to victory time and again.
 Taylor and Rougeau redeemed themselves in the end by defeating the Sheepherders in a brutal "Coal Miner's Glove" match.
 Showing how incredibly resilient the duo was, they returned to the ring later in the night and defeated the territory's main stars Jerry Lawler and Bill Dundee.
 The next feud for Boyd and Williams stands as their most memorable and certainly their most bloody and brutal as the team kicked off a long running feud with The Fabulous Ones (Stan Lane and Steve Keirn).
 The "pretty boy", well polished Fabulous Ones made and the ugly, brawling savage Sheepherders made for the perfect opponents and repeatedly drew big gates all over the country.
 The matches started out pretty evenly with the Fabulous Ones and the Sheepherders splitting the decisions but soon turned brutal and often without a definite winner.
 In late 1982, the Sheepherders won the AWA Southern Tag Team Championship from Lane and Keirn which only turned the intensity of the matches up a notch.
 Between late December and Mid February, the two teams traded the belts back and forth 4 times with the Fabulous Ones ending up with possession of them in the end.
-On 28 March, the Sheepherders wrestled their last match in the Mid-South Coliseum before leaving the CWA.
+In March 1983, the Sheepherders wrestled their last match in the Mid-South Coliseum before leaving the Continental Wrestling Association.

-Boyd and Williams resurfaced in Southwest Championship Wrestling only weeks later, continuing their brutal and destructive ways.
-Their first target was the reigning Southwest Tag Team Champions "The Grapplers" (Len Denton and Tony Anthony).
-In May, the Sheepherders won the gold from the duo through nefarious means: before the match Williams and Boyd had bribed the Grapplers' manager Don Carson and promised he would become a tag team champion; Carson turned on the Grapplers mid-match to ensure the Sheepherders' victory.
-The Sheepherders' run with the gold was short-lived because, in June, Jonathan Boyd legitimately broke both his legs in a car accident, which forced the SWCW to name Bobby Jaggers as a replacement for Boyd.
+In May 1983, Boyd and Williams resurfaced in Southwest Championship Wrestling, continuing their brutal and destructive ways.
+Their first target was the reigning SCW Southwest Tag Team Champions "The Grapplers" (Len Denton and Tony Anthony).
+Shortly after debuting, the Sheepherders won the gold from the duo through nefarious means: before the match Williams and Boyd had bribed the Grapplers' manager Don Carson and promised he would become a tag team champion; Carson turned on the Grapplers mid-match to ensure the Sheepherders' victory.
+The Sheepherders' run with the gold was short-lived because, in mid-1983, Jonathan Boyd legitimately broke both his legs in a car accident, which forced the SWCW to name Bobby Jaggers as a replacement for Boyd.
 After Williams and Jagger lost a non-title match to Bob Sweetan and Sweet Brown Sugar, Williams turned on Jaggers and the titles were vacated.
 While Boyd was out with the broken leg, Williams was reunited with his old tag-team partner, Butch, straight in from Australia.
 Once Boyd was recovered enough, he began acting as the Sheepherders' manager despite still on crutches.
 Over the next year or two, Boyd works mainly as a manager for the Sheepherders and as a booker for SWCW.